MicrosoftDocs/winrt-api/windows.devices.enumeration/devicepairingsetmembersrequestedeventargs_parentdeviceinformation.md

 ## -description

-Gets TBD.
+Gets the primary device/endpoint of the set.
 For more info, and code examples, see [Pairing a set with the DeviceInformationPairing.Custom property](/windows/uwp/devices-sensors/pairing-a-set).

 ## -property-value

-TBD
+An object representing the primary device/endpoint of the set.

 ## -remarks

+In the case of Bluetooth LE, if you'd started by pairing the left earbud, then **ParentDeviceInformation** would be that earbud.

+In the case of IPP, if you'd you started pairing the WSD device (and added the others), then **ParentDeviceInformation** would be the WSD device.

 ## -see-also